fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-before the revelation, he began to hear the rocks and stones say salam in his path.  he began having the dream about what would happen the next day. dreams lasted 6 full months. the prophet SAW cut himself from society and worship Allah.
+before the revelation, he began to hear the rocks and stones say salam in his path.  he began having the dream about what would happen the next day. dreams lasted 6 full months. the prophet  ﷺ    cut himself from society and worship Allah.
 AS soon as he received the Revelation he never left the society.

-When Muhammad SAW was nearly 40, he used to spend many hours alone in prayer and contemplating over the aspects of creation.
+When Muhammad  ﷺ    was nearly 40, he used to spend many hours alone in prayer and contemplating over the aspects of creation.
 He was concerned with the ignorance of divine guidance (Jahiliyyah), social unrest, injustice, widespread discrimination (particularly against women), fighting among tribes and abuse of tribal authorities prevalent in pre-Islamic Arabia.
 The moral degeneration of his fellow people, and his own quest for a true religion further lent fuel to this, with the result that he now began to withdraw periodically to a cave named Mount Hira, three miles north of Mecca, for contemplation and reflection.
 In the cave if you sit there you see the Kaaba.
 Islamic tradition holds that Muhammad during this period began to have dreams replete with spiritual significance which were fulfilled according to their true import; and this was the commencement of his divine revelation.

 According to Muslim tradition, during one such occasion in the cave while he was in contemplation, the angel Gabriel appeared before him in the year AD 610 and said, "Read", upon which he replied, "I am unable to read".
 Thereupon the angel caught hold of him and embraced him heavily.
 This happened two more times after which the angel commanded Muhammad to recite the following verses: